lvlrt/browserspear/README.md

 - Guide with modules, builtup and options for loot retrieval
 - modules (attacks) moest be able to run async in sessions (also multiple clients)
 - handler option in modules?
+- fingerprint maybe module,too heavy,  just only a number?

 # Examples how to inject
 TODO